A few months ago, whispers about a test that would change the way brands advertise on Facebook started circulating industry blogs.

 Think about your unique selling proposition.
 What’s going to draw your users in?
 Overlaying text like “free,” “you,” “new,” and “instantly” will help your ad compete in users’ news feeds with their friends’ posts.
 Use it wisely and sparingly, and your ads will continue to run with maximum reach and at minimum CPC.

-Let us know in the comments, then begin building a targeted landing page for your Facebook campaign with Instapage’s designer-friendly software.
+See where else you could be missing out on conversions with the guide below.
+Then, begin creating a targeted post-click landing page for your Facebook campaign with Instapage’s designer-friendly software.